-The Master's programme in Public Administration at Radboud University will focus on the functioning and structure of organisations related to public administration.
-The master's programme trains you to become a public manager: someone who, with a broad knowledge of the functioning and design of the government, is able to come up with solutions for both internal organisational problems as well as social policy problems of the government.
-Within the master's programme in Public Administration, you can choose between four different master's specialisations.
+During the Master's programme in Public Administration at Radboud University, you study the functioning and structure of organisations in and around public administration.
+The Master's programme prepares you to become a public manager: someone who uses their wide scope of knowledge regarding the functioning and organisation of the government to provide solutions regarding both internal organisational problems and governmental social policy issues.
+Within the Master's Public Administration, you have a choice between four Master's specialisations.

 Specialisations